FuelLabs/fuelup/docs/src/concepts/channels.md

 ## The `beta-4-rc.2` channel

 The `beta-4-rc.2` channel offers developers an early opportunity to test out new features and improvements, including enhancements and bug fixes made since the beta-4-rc version.
 If maintaining compatibility with the beta-3 testnet is required for your project, we recommend you continue using the beta-3 toolchain.
 The components to be installed can be found [here](https://github.com/FuelLabs/fuelup/blob/gh-pages/channel-fuel-beta-4-rc-2.toml).

+## The `beta-4` channel

+The `beta-4` channel is a published TOML file describing the toolchain that is compatible with our [beta-4 testnet](https://fuel-labs.ghost.io/announcing-beta-4-testnet/).
+This toolchain should be used to interact with and build on the testnet.
+The components to be installed can be found [here](https://github.com/FuelLabs/fuelup/blob/gh-pages/channel-fuel-beta-4.toml).

 ## The `nightly` channel